mateuphinxx/snake-game/README.md

 # Snake Game

-Enhanced Snake game built with C++ and SDL2, sound effects, and improved visuals.
+Snake game built with C++ and SDL2, sound effects, and improved visuals.

 ## Requirements